vallafederico/hacking-webflow/src/smoothScroll/readme.md

 }
 ```

-Is exposed to the window object as `window.SmoothScroll.
-Here's a list of functions availabe on the object
+Is exposed to the window object as `window.SScroll`.
+Methods available are exposed through it under the `call` property, that you can access under `window.SScroll.call.{METHOD_NAME}()`

 | Name    | Description | something |
 | :------ | :---------- | :-------- |